 Some terminals use device- or library-specific optimizations to render image data within a rectangular 2D area.
-This sometimes produces undesirable output, e.g. bad clipping or scaling, missing edges.
-The pixels keyword tells gnuplot to use generic code that renders the image pixel-by-pixel instead.
-This rendering mode is slower and may result in much larger output files, but should produce a consistent rendered view on all terminals.
+This sometimes produces undesirable output, e.g. inter-pixel smoothing, bad clipping or missing edges.
+An example of this is the smoothing applied by web browsers when rendering svg images.
+The pixels keyword tells gnuplot to use generic code to render the image pixel-by-pixel.
+This rendering mode is slower and may result in larger output files, but should produce a consistent rendered view on all terminals.
+It may in particular be preferable for heatmaps with a small number of pixels.
 Example: